RAID System Diagnosis.

 Think about this !
 This is really not a good idea is it ?
 Get expert advice and assistance.

-How do hot spares work?
+How do hot spares work in a RAID System?

 A hot spare is a drive that is on standby in case another drive fails.
 Depending on how the array is configured, the drive is either picked up automatically and the array is rebuilt, or you manually select the drive and rebuild the array.
 Most systems ship with the automatic rebuild feature enabled.
 When a drive fails, the array rebuilds automatically using the hot spare.
 This is assuming that automatic rebuild is enabled